Mystic, Connecticut: Geography

-According to the United States Census Bureau, the CDP has a total area of 4.08 sqmi, of which 3.65 sqmi is land and 0.43 sqmi, or 11.61%, is water.
+According to the United States Census Bureau, the CDP has a total area of 4.08 sqmi, of which 3.65 sqmi is land and 0.43 sqmi, or 10.6%, is water.
 The village is on the east and west bank of the estuary of the Mystic River.
 Mason's Island (Pequot language: Chippachaug) fills the south end of the estuary.
 Most of the bedrock of Mystic is "gneissic, crystalline terrane extending from eastern Massachusetts through western Rhode Island and across southeastern Connecticut north of Long Island Sound," according to geologist Richard Goldsmith.

 Tourism

 The village is a major New England tourist destination.
 It is home to the Mystic Aquarium & Institute for Exploration, known for its research department, concern with marine life rehabilitation, and its popular beluga whales.
 The business district contains many restaurants on either side of the bascule bridge where U.S. Route 1 crosses the Mystic River.
 Local sailing cruises are available on the traditional sailing ship Argia.
 Short day tours and longer evening cruises are available on the 1908 steamer Sabino departing Mystic Seaport.

 Mystic Seaport is the nation's leading maritime museum and one of the premier maritime museums in the world, founded in 1929.
 It is the home of four National Historic Landmark vessels, including the 1841 whaleship Charles W. Morgan, the oldest merchant vessel in the country.
 The museum's collections and exhibits include over 500 historic watercraft, a major research library, a large gallery of maritime art, a unique diorama displaying the town of Mystic as it was in the 19th century, a working ship restoration shipyard, a planetarium, and a recreation of a 19th-century seafaring village.

 Mystic Museum of Art at 9 Water Street features works by members of the Mystic Art Colony along with other contemporary American art.
 The 2013 Moondance International Film Festival was held in Mystic.

+The town is located near Foxwoods Resort Casino and Mohegan Sun, two prominent Native American operated integrated resorts.